 Manchester-Melbourne Dual Award

-Established in 2019, The Manchester-Melbourne Dual Award (The Cookson Scholars) is going from strength to strength and will be recruiting for its sixth cohort in 2025/2026.
+Established in 2019, The Manchester-Melbourne Dual Award (The Cookson Scholars) is going from strength to strength and will be recruiting for its seventh cohort in 2026/2027.

-The University of Melbourne and the University of Manchester are calling for project proposals to establish pairs of jointly awarded/dual PhD research projects in the Faculties of Humanities and Science & Engineering.
+The University of Melbourne and the University of Manchester are calling for project proposals to establish pairs of jointly awarded/dual PhD research projects in all three faculties.

 Each successful team of collaborating Principal Investigators (PIs) will receive funding for two jointly awarded/dual PhD candidates, one based in Manchester and one based in Melbourne.

-Applications are strongly encouraged from research groups that involve Early Career Researchers (ECRs) as either Principal Investigators or Co-investigators.
+Proposals that involve Early Career Researchers (ECRs) as either Principal Investigators or co-investigators are strongly encouraged.

 Submissions are by a single, jointly prepared application via the University of Melbourne’s SmartyGrants Portal.
-The Deadline is Friday 11th October 2024
+The deadline is Friday, 10 October 2025 5pm AEDT (Melbourne)/ 7am BST (Manchester)).
+Applications should be written in English and for an audience proficient, but not expert, in the field.

 The project call contains further detail regarding the Manchester-Melbourne Dual Award and information to support a project proposal.